The unsung muse behind Campbell's Soup Can paintings

-Andy’s friends would often comment how they were growing increasingly similar in appearance when the artist adopted his iconic silvery wig.
+Warhol’s friends would often comment on how they were growing increasingly similar in appearance when the artist adopted his iconic silvery wig.

 The more fame the artist gained, the more the strain grew on their relationship.
 Despite that, Julia continued to stay beside Andy, contributing to his films and art.